ibericode/mailchimp-for-wordpress/readme.txt

 == Changelog ==

-= 2.0.2 =
+= 2.0.3 - June 17, 2014 =

 **Fixes**

-	- Fix usage of `[mc4wp_checkbox]` function
-	- No more double subscription request when integration with Contact Form 7
+- Fixed undefined index notice in Contact Form 7 integration class

 **Improvements**

+- Reset form width in all stylesheets

+= 2.0.2 - June 12, 2014 =

+**Fixes**

+- Fix fatal error when using `mc4wp_checkbox()` function
+- No more double API request when integrating with Contact Form 7

+**Improvements**

-	- Make sure template functions are loaded when they're needed
+- Template functions are now always loaded when needed
-	- Show a warning when required fields are missing in the form mark-up
+- A warning will now show when required fields are missing in the form mark-up
+- Required form classes can no longer be accidentally removed
+- Various checkbox integration improvements
+- Various CSS improvements to colored form themes
 - Updated Spanish translations
-	- Make sure required form classes can't be removed
-	- Various checkbox integration improvements
-	- Various improvements to colored form themes

-= 2.0.1 =
+= 2.0.1 - May 15, 2014 =

 **Improvements**